Teruo Fujii

 He received his Ph.D. in engineering from the University of Tokyo (1993).
-Fujii was also Co-director of LIMMS-CNRS/IIS, a joint research lab between CNRS, France, and IIS, from 2007 to 2014.
+Fujii was also co-director of LIMMS-CNRS/IIS, a joint research lab between CNRS, France, and IIS, from 2007 to 2014.
 He served as the President of The Chemical and Biological Microsystems Society(CBMS).

-Since April 2021, Fujii has been 31st president of the University of Tokyo, after succeeding Makoto Gonokami who retired in 2021, and about six months after taking office, he will formulate an action policy for running the University of Tokyo during his term in the 2020s (tentative name "To the Sea of Dialogue and Creation").
+In April 2021, Fujii succeeded Makoto Gonokami, who retired in 2021, as the President of the University.

 On 30 September 2021, Fujii announced "UTokyo Compass", as a statement of the guiding principles of the University of Tokyo, sub-titled "Into a Sea of Diversity: Creating the Future through Dialogue".
-He emphasizes that it is not only a mission statement like those announced by successive presidents each time they take office.
-He ideally presents UTokyo Compass as a basic framework for that scholars, researchers and students of the UTokyo sets the course with a view to solving global issues by fundamentally elaborating questions and dialogues from the standpoint of academics.
+He emphasized that it was not only a mission statement like those announced by successive presidents each time they take office.
+He presented UTokyo Compass as a basic framework that scholars, researchers and student could use to set a course with a view to solving global issues by fundamentally elaborating questions and dialogues from the standpoint of academics.

 When Fujii took office as President of the UTokyo, he set "Diversity & Inclusion" as one of the pillars to formulate new action guidelines, and made an epoch-making personnel affairs in which the composition of directors of the new executive department (including the president) is a majority of women.

 Fujii has served as an executive member of the Cabinet Office's Council for Science, Technology and Innovation (CSTI) since 2021.